Ivana Las Vegas: The Summit

-The building was to be constructed on the 2.17 acre of land that was currently occupied by the closed Holy Cow Casino and Brewery and a small, multi-level parking garage, both located at the northeast corner of South Las Vegas Boulevard and Sahara Avenue on the Las Vegas Strip.
+The building was to be constructed on the 2.17 acre of land that was then occupied by the closed Holy Cow Casino and Brewery and a small, multi-level parking garage, both located at the northeast corner of South Las Vegas Boulevard and Sahara Avenue on the Las Vegas Strip.
 Di Mauro and Altomare planned to demolish both structures for the new high-rise.
 Di Mauro hoped to finish the permit process within three months and begin selling units by late December 2004.
 The Summit was expected to take approximately three years to complete.
 Sales offices for The Summit were set up in Asia and Australia to market the project.
 The project was expected to generate $1 billion in profit.

 By November 2004, the Summit's height had been reduced to 923 feet.
 Altomare said that month that the "Summit" name was only a working title, and that he would release a brand name for the project eventually.

 The project was approved by the city of Las Vegas in November 2004.
 The federal government approved the 923-foot project – now with 800 condo units – in January 2005.
 By the end of the month, Altomare was in discussions with Turner Construction to build the high-rise, which was expected to take two and a half years to finish.
 Altomare said at that time that the project's construction would be financed by syndicated bank loans underwritten by presales of the condo units, which were expected to begin selling in late April 2005, with starting prices at $600,000.
 The tower's 11000 sqft penthouse was priced at $35 million.
 Altomare believed that many buyers would be from out of state and from foreign countries.
 Altomare also said the project's official name would be announced after an agreement was made with a well-known, high-profile woman who would be willing to attach her own name and endorse the project.